 - Scope.
 This Policy is intended to encourage and enable employees and others who have good-faith serious concerns about misconduct, including violations of law, regulations or University policies and procedures or other conduct ("Misconduct") to raise them with the University before seeking external resolution.
+Examples of Misconduct include embezzlement, theft, falsifying documents, financial conflicts of interest, and violations of applicable law.
+Misconduct also includes the use of University property, resources, or authority for personal gain or other non-University-related purposes.
 This Policy is not intended to supplant, but rather to complement and supplement, existing University policies.
 It thus does not affect any rights, responsibilities, or procedures set forth in other University policies addressing misconduct.
 For example, complaints or grievances such as those regarding discrimination or harassment, other personnel and employment matters, academic and disciplinary matters, academic freedom, research misconduct, and other matters as to which there are specific University policies, should ordinarily be made and addressed in accordance with the University policies applicable to such matters and applicable law.

 - Reporting Responsibility.
 Each member of the University community shares responsibility for stewardship of university resources and compliance with laws and policies.
 Therefore, University faculty, staff, and students are encouraged to report, in accordance with this Policy, any Misconduct by University employees, or actions of other parties that may result in financial loss or other harm to American University, of which they may become aware.
 For purposes of this Policy, a Reporting Person is any employee or student who makes a report under this Policy.

 - Guidance on Reporting.
-An employee who has a question about the propriety of any practice under University policies or procedures should ordinarily seek guidance from his or her supervisor or a University official with compliance oversight responsibility for the particular policy or procedure.
-An employee also may seek guidance from the Office of the Vice President for Finance and Treasurer.
+An employee who has a question about the propriety of any practice under University policies or procedures may seek guidance from the Office of the General Counsel.

 - Anonymous Reports.
 A Reporting Person may make an anonymous report.
 However, it should be understood that any investigation may be hampered or be impracticable if the Reporting Person cannot be identified and questioned about the allegations and related facts.

-Reports involving the President, a Vice President, or a trustee of the University, or any report concerning accounting practices, finances, internal controls, inappropriately managed conflicts of interest, and/or auditing may be submitted to the Chair of the Audit Committee of the American University Board of Trustees, by submitting the report, in an envelope addressed to the Chair of the Audit Committee, to the office of the Secretary of the University, 4400 Massachusetts Avenue, N.W., Washington DC 20016.
-Reports submitted in this manner will be delivered to the Chair of the Audit Committee for evaluation.
-The Audit Committee of the Board of Trustees shall address all reported concerns or complaints.
-The Audit Committee will exercise discretion in determining whether to conduct further review, initiate an investigation, or refer the matter to a University office the Committee deems appropriate to handle it, or what other steps if any are warranted.
+- Reports involving the President, a Vice President, or a trustee of the University, or any report concerning accounting practices, finances, internal controls, inappropriately managed conflicts of interest, and/or auditing will be promptly transmitted to the Chair of the Audit Committee of the American University Board of Trustees for evaluation.
+The Audit Committee of the Board of Trustees shall address all such reported concerns or complaints.
+The Audit Committee will in its discretion determine whether to conduct further review, initiate an investigation, or refer the matter to a University office the Committee deems appropriate to handle it, or what other steps if any are warranted.

 - No Retaliation.
 No individual who in good faith reports a violation or suspected violation shall thereby suffer harassment, retaliation or adverse employment and/or academic or educational consequence.
 An employee who retaliates against someone who has made a report in good faith under this Policy is subject to disciplinary action, up to and including dismissal from the University.
 Individuals who believe they have suffered retaliation may report it to one of the reporting venues identified above.

-The Office of the Vice President for Finance and Treasurer will document the processing and, as appropriate, resolution of reports made under this Policy, and shall retain such documents in a secure location.
+- Document Retention.
+The Office of General Counsel will document the processing and, as appropriate, resolution of reports made under this Policy, and shall retain such documents in a secure location.

 - Interpretation.
-The Office of the Vice President for Finance and Treasurer is responsible for implementing and interpreting this policy.
+The Office of General Counsel is responsible for implementing and interpreting this policy.